 If you or your company are in the market for a business loan, your first stop might be to the Small Business Administration’s (SBA) website for some basics on SBA loans.
-If, after that visit, you’re still not really sure how they work or how to go about applying for one, there are some tips and common guidelines that can simplify and speed up the process.
+If, after that visit, you’re still not really sure how they work or how to go about applying for one, there are some tips and common guidelines that can simplify and speed up the process to avoid getting declined for both SBA loans and disaster SBA loan.

-Preparation is key, and it’s important to understand some of the criteria that might influence your eligibility for an SBA loan.
+Preparation is key, and it’s important to understand some of the criteria that might influence your eligibility for an SBA loan or disaster SBA loan.
 These include credit factors, cash flow projections, and your debt-to-worth ratio.
 Collateral and working capital are other factors that may impact eligibility.
 And remember, your personal credit history and credit score can also be important.

 Another very important but often overlooked area is your good standing with your State Treasury and the IRS!